 Schizophrenia is a surprisingly modest risk factor for violent behavior.
 Threats of violence and aggressive outbursts are more common than seriously dangerous behavior.
 Indeed, people with schizophrenia are overall less violent than people without schizophrenia.

-Patients more likely to engage in significant violence include those with substance use disorders Substance Use Disorders Substance use disorders are a type of substance-related disorder that involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant... read more , persecutory delusions, or command hallucinations and those who do not take their prescribed drugs.
+Patients more likely to engage in significant violence include those with substance use disorders Substance Use Disorders Substance use disorders involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
+Diagnosis of substance... read more , persecutory delusions, or command hallucinations and those who do not take their prescribed drugs.
 A very few severely depressed, isolated, paranoid patients attack or murder someone whom they perceive as the single source of their difficulties (eg, an authority, a celebrity, their spouse).

 Diagnosis of Schizophrenia